hageyahhoo/Agile2020/proposal.md

 # Lessons Learned from Your Experience
 - Agile methodologies and experiences work well for establishing totally new roles and activities.
 Especially, verbalizing stakeholders' concerns and sharing them with decision-makers by Product Discovery is very important.
 Additionally, attracting decision-makers and colleagues by giving impacts continuously is very effective.
 Establishing SET role in LINE Corporation was analogous to start-up business or building new services to us.

 - We could provide innovative ideas and solutions by working closely with product development teams.
 Especially, experiencing hardships together was an essential factor to find and solve real problems.

 - It is necessary to adjust my/our responsibilities continuously to meet my/our moving goals based on continuous experiments.
 Finding and solving problems gradually and extensively by combining technical excellence and Agile methodologies for contributing to our business is a key to success.

 - Incorporating experiments and learnings to the team leads to huge transformation beyond the team.
-It reaches to organizational level.
+It reaches to the organizational level.
 In our experience, we utilized "Learning Session" as a key driver to improvements.
-Additionally, we invented a totally new tool named "Sebas Report" to tame complexity of Microservices by utilizing Learning Session and continuous experiments.
+Additionally, we invented a totally new tool named "Sebas Report" to tame the complexity of Microservices by utilizing Learning Session and continuous experiments.

 # Information about the Experience
 I am the first member of "SET" (Software Engineer in Test) in LINE Corporation.
 I joined LINE Corporation in 2017.
-After series of improvements, in 2019, we formed a team of SET and became the leader of the team.
+After a series of improvements, in 2019, we formed a team of SET and became the leader of the team.

 From the start of my career as SET in LINE Corporation, our team members and I have been solving a variety of software and organizational problems.

-1) Established a role of "SET" by attracting decision-makers and colleagues with Product Discovery and giving impacts to them continuously.
+1) Established the role of "SET" by attracting decision-makers and colleagues with Product Discovery and giving impacts to them continuously.

 2) Innovated solutions and processes by experiencing hardships with each product development team together.
 For example, we rebuilt a failure detection system based on the team's needs and preferences.

 3) Transformed the organization with built-in experiments and learnings.
 For example, we proceeded onboarding of our team members smoothly with "Learning Session".
-Additionally, we invented a new tool named "Sebas Report", which can tame complexity of Microservices based on this onboarding and holding Learning Session continuously.
+Additionally, we invented a new tool named "Sebas Report", which can tame the complexity of Microservices based on this onboarding and holding Learning Session continuously.

-The key characteristic of our experiments is achieving a lot of technical and process improvements and innovations from scratch by utilizing series of experiments frequently and flexibly for contribution to our company and business.
+The key characteristic of our experiments is achieving a lot of technical and process improvements and innovations from scratch by utilizing a series of experiments frequently and flexibly for contribution to our company and business.